Basics About Your Newborn Baby’s Body

 Stork bite (nevus flammeus.)
 This is seen on the forehead or on the back of the neck, or both.
 This mark almost

 always disappears as the child grows.

 Mongolian spot (congenital dermal melanocytosis).
 This is a birthmark that may look like a bruise.
 It appears over the lower back and

 upper buttocks on darker pigmented babies.
-This spot frequently disappears by age
+This spot often disappears by age 5 or

 Mole (congenital nevus).
 Moles don’t disappear and may grow larger over time.

 Port wine stain.
 This is a red to purple mark that may appear anywhere on the body, but often on the

 face.
 This mark tends to grow larger over time.